-- Emphasize design excellence and innovation throughout the campus - Establish a campus framework that supports flexible development options
+- Emphasize design excellence and innovation throughout the campus - Establish a campus framework that supports flexible development options - Integrate sustainable design strategies in all aspects of campus development

-- Integrate sustainable design strategies in all aspects of campus development - Foster a spirit of collaboration and collegiality across the campus through a well defined, pedestrian friendly and comfortable public realm - Maximize the site's rich history, context and potential as a cultural resource, neighbor and gateway - Connect the campus to the city and region through shared public spaces and multiple modes of transportation
+- Foster a spirit of collaboration and collegiality across the campus through a well-defined, pedestrian friendly and comfortable public realm - Maximize the site's rich history, context and potential as a cultural resource, neighbor and gateway - Connect the campus to the city and region through shared public spaces and multiple modes of transportation

 The Master Plan builds on the site's timeless characteristics and enduring strengths, its relationship to the river, the rolling topography and the mature shade trees.
 Accordingly, the campus buildings and public spaces, first and foremost, open to the river, maintaining a direct visual and physical connection to the region's environment and surrounding city.
 The development concept extends the relationship to the site further by preserving the area of mature trees and steepest slopes.
-This area becomes another significant organizing element, arrayed across the site in conjunction with the three quad complexes.
+This area becomes another significant organizing element, arrayed across the site in conjunction with the shared open spaces.

-The archaeological site identified by the ARL along the river is the final major organizing element in the Master Plan.
-Approximately 46 acres of the Cherokee Farm Campus, the archaeological area provides a wide buffer on the river's edge and a strong complement to the grove of mature trees.
-Since the development concept concentrates all buildings outside the archaeological zone, the area offers a range of passive educational and recreational opportunities.
-Chief among these are ARL proposals to conduct field exercises for students and the general public and the City of Knoxville's greenway.
+The archaeological site identified along the Tennessee River is the final major organizing element in the Master Plan.
+The archaeological area provides a wide buffer on the river's edge and a strong complement to the common open spaces to the south of the Park.
+Since the development concept concentrates all of the buildings above the archaeological zone, the area offers a range of passive educational, cultural and recreational opportunities.
+The Research Park has developed a concept to address those opportunities, which include the existing City of Knoxville greenway and student-led design projects focused on improved access to the riverbank.
 The archaeological zone has been identified as eligible for listing on the National Register of Historic Places.

-1.2 Master Plan Illustrated Master Plan
+1.2 UT Research Park at Cherokee Farm Illustrated Master Plan

-The Cherokee Farm Campus Master Plan, then, includes a total of approximately 16 proposed building sites and approximately 1.6 million square feet of development on 77 acres.
-Proposed building heights range from three to five stories, with the taller buildings adjacent to Alcoa Highway.
-Building heights step down toward the river, with three and four-story buildings framing the quad complexes.
-Each of three quad complexes will function as distinct units, emphasizing unique areas of research, medical and technology.
-The quad complexes, however, will be integrated through the network of campus streets, sidewalks, trails, and public spaces.
+The UT Research Park Master Plan, then, includes a total of approximately 12 proposed building sites and approximately 940,000 square feet of development on 77 acres.
+Building heights range from two to five stories.
+Each of the three development nodes will function as distinct units.
+Shared open space is further integrated through the network of campus streets, sidewalks, trails, and public spaces.

-At build-out, the concept calls for shared parking structures, approximately 1,500 parking spaces, in addition to parking provided on individual building lots for a total of 4,000 spaces or approximately 2.5 spaces/1,000 square feet.
-For privately developed commercial office and medical buildings, off-site campus parking will complement on-site building parking to meet the overall campus parking ratio standard.
-Lots will be used for surface and structured parking, as needed.
-In the early phases of campus development, the parking structure sites will provide surface parking for the first buildings.
+At build-out, the concept calls for shared parking in addition to parking provided on individual building lots for a total of 2,350 spaces or approximately 2.5 spaces/1,000 square feet.
+For privately developed commercial office and medical buildings, offsite campus parking will complement on-site building parking to meet the overall campus parking ratio standard.
+Lots may be used for shared parking, as needed.